Soundproofing A House

 Soundproofing a New Door in a House

-You have a few different options when installing a new soundproof door.
+You have a few different options to make a door more soundproof.
 The most important thing to look out for when purchasing a new door for your home is whether it is hollow core or solid core.
 Hollow core doors are HORRIBLE at blocking sound because they lack density.
 So, the #1 thing to do when soundproofing a door is to upgrade any hollow doors into a room you want to soundproof to a solid core door.

-The most effective option is to invest in a soundproof door.
-Our Sound Lock Soundproof Door is has an STC rating of up to 56 and is commonly used in home recording studios and home theater rooms.
-This is the best option if you want the doors in your home to be as soundproof as possible.
+The most effective option is to get our STC 56 soundproof door for your home.
+It is commonly used in home recording studios and home theater rooms.
+The Sound Lock door is the best option if you want maximum soundproofing to go along with a high end aesthetic.

 Purchasing a professional soundproof door is not in everyone’s budget.
-So, if you already have a solid core door in your home, you can also improve it by adding a Sound Lock Door Seal Kit.
+So, if you already have a solid core door in your home, you can also improve it by adding a acoustical seals to your door.

 Sealing around the perimeter of your door using a door seal kit will substantially increase your door’s STC rating.

 Our Sound Lock Door Seal Kit includes a drop-down bottom seal that closes the gap between the bottom of the door and the floor when closed and adjustable jamb seals to seal the sides and top of the door.
-It’s an extremely effective treatment for soundproofing a solid coor door.
+It’s best add-on to a solid core door for better soundproofing.

 Step 2: Soundproofing a Home - Treat the Walls